-5.17.
-Unit B
+5.17 Unit B

+The capacity of this unit is 92, and the population in December 2011 was 132 persons.
 Number of rooms is 24.
 The rooms are neat and equipped with 6 beds (prisoners keep them in order), warm, but also stuffy, contrary to Art.
 34, para 1 of the House Rules: "Premises where the convicted persons reside or work shall be ventilated and heated."
 Almost all rooms have TVs, radio transistors, DVD players, heaters, mini-stoves, mini-ovens and drawers for clothes.
 The bathrooms had hot water.
 Both living rooms have furniture (tables, benches and one refrigerator).
 Artificial and natural light is sufficient.
 All rooms are approximately 20 m2 in size and accommodate 4-6 persons, which meets the minimum spatial standard, except in the case of 6 bedded rooms.
 Inmates successfully take care of the hygiene themselves.
-In an informal interview, the convicts emphasized the need for more dishes, sinks and refrigerators.
+In an informal interview, the convicts

+Law on Execution of Criminal Sanctions, Sl. list RCG, 25-94, Art.
+32 emphasized the need for more dishes, sinks and refrigerators.
 There is no separate room designated for smokers.
 The room for staff in this unit did not have central heating installed.